 - Back pain

 - Jaw pain

 - Heart palpitations

 - Chest pain

 Because the list is so extensive and the symptoms can result from many other conditions, it is common for the symptoms of acute stress to be attributed to other causes.

 Episodic acute stress occurs in people who suffer frequent bouts of acute stress.
 People in this category are often referred to as having lives filled with chaos and crisis.
 Always being in a rush.
 Always worrying about what can go wrong.
 Always being in an environment that is in disarray.
-Having high demands place in them (by others or their own expectations) can all attribute to episodic acute stress.
+Having high demands placed in them (by others or their own expectations) can all attribute to episodic acute stress.

-Imagine a person being in an environment that is excessive noisy, or bright, or cold, or windy.
+Imagine a person being in an environment that is excessively noisy, or bright, or cold, or windy.
 Repetitive and/or lengthy exposure to those elements is going to create stress.
 First responders who are repetitively exposed to lights and sirens, harsh environments and psychological trauma may suffer from episodic acute stress from repetitive and/or lengthy exposures.

 The symptoms and consequences of episodic acute stress can include: